fraserivison/apex-adventures/README.md

 The deployment process for the Apex Adventures website on GitHub Pages followed these step-by-step instructions:

-1. Access the GitHub repository containing the [ApexAdventures](https://github.com/fraserivison/apex-adventures) project.
+1. Access the `GitHub` repository containing the [ApexAdventures](https://github.com/fraserivison/apex-adventures) project.

-2. Navigate to Settings which is located at the far right of the toolbar and click on it.
+2. Navigate to `Settings` which is located at the far right of the toolbar and click on it.

-3. On the left hand side there is an option called Pages.
+3. On the left hand side there is an option called `Pages`.

-4. Once that has been clicked on there is a section that says Branch with a button underneath that will need to be set to Main and Route.
+4. Once that has been clicked on there is a section that says `Branch` with a button underneath that will need to be set to `Main` and `Route`.

-5. Once the Master Branch has been selected, the GitHub Pages section will automatically refresh, indicating the ongoing deployment process.
+5. Once that has been selected, the `GitHub Pages` section will automatically refresh, indicating the ongoing deployment process.

 6. Upon successful deployment, a detailed ribbon display will appear, signaling that the Apex Adventures website is now live on GitHub Pages.